Blog Hero

 When to See an Ophthalmologist

-While many cases of itchy eyes don’t require a rush to the doctor, there are times when getting professional help is important.
+While many cases of itchy eyes don’t require a rush to the eye care doctor, there are times when getting professional help is important.
 If your eye irritation is severe, comes on suddenly, or doesn’t go away after a couple of days, it’s a good idea to see a doctor.
 Also, you should seek immediate care if you notice any of the following symptoms, as they may indicate an infection or other medical emergency:

 • Green or yellow eye discharge or “goop”